Who is Victoria Brewster and why do I write on the topics of loss, grief, death, dying, and end of life?

 Join me on the journey and remember, in order to be born, we will all die one day; part of the cycle of life…

-I write articles on the topics of death, dying, and end of life and I have co-authored one book with another on the way.
+I write articles on the topics of loss, grief, death, dying, and end of life and I have co-authored one book with another on the way on the topic.
 I am looking to lead workshops, run book discussion groups and train both professionals and lay-people on these topics.
 That is my end goal.

 I have been writing since I was a teenager beginning with poetry and short stories leading up to articles, blog posts, and a book!
 Journey’s End: Death, Dying, and the End of Life, Xlibris July 2017.